Ircama/text_console/README.md

 # text_console

 *text_console* is a customizable, Tkinter-based interactive shell widget that lets users type commands into a console pane and have them evaluated in your application’s Python environment.
 It supports arrows and command history.
-It’s designed for embedding in GUI apps, debugging, scripting, and educational tools.
+It’s designed for embedding in GUI apps, debugging, scripting, and educational tools as an API Playground.

+It can also be used as a standalone Python command interpreter.

+This program is similar to [wxPython Shell](https://github.com/wxWidgets/wxPython-Classic/blob/master/wx/py/shell.py), implemented using Tkinter.

 ## Key Features